-Enable's interstate pipeline systems - Enable Gas Transmission, LLC (EGT), Enable Mississippi River Transmission, LLC (MRT) and SESH - are subject to regulation by the FERC under the Natural Gas Act of 1938 (NGA) and are considered natural gas companies.
-Natural gas companies may not charge rates that have been determined to be unjust or unreasonable by the FERC.
-In addition, the FERC prohibits natural gas companies from unduly preferring or unreasonably discriminating against any person with respect to pipeline rates or terms and conditions of service.
+Enable's interstate pipeline systems-EGT, MRT and SESH-are subject to regulation by the FERC under the NGA and are considered natural gas companies.
 Under the NGA, the rates for service on Enable's interstate facilities must be just and reasonable and not unduly discriminatory.
-Generally, the maximum filed recourse rates for interstate pipelines are based on the pipeline's cost of service, allowed rate of return, volume throughput and contractual capacity commitment assumptions.
+Tariff changes for these facilities can only be implemented upon approval by the FERC.
 Enable's interstate pipelines business operations may be affected by changes in the demand for natural gas, the available supply and relative price of natural gas in the Mid-continent and Gulf Coast natural gas supply regions and general economic conditions.
-Tariff changes can only be implemented upon approval by the FERC.